commercetools/commercetools-docs-kit/.changeset/unlucky-maps-hope.md

 '@commercetools-docs/ui-kit': minor
 ---

 Implement Course card to display information and status about a specific course.
+Add also the Learning Path card component.
 Note: update all @commercetools-uikit/ dependencies to 15.15.1